Save the Albatross

 The World Sustainability Organization’s Friend of the Sea project provides financial support for the Save the Albatross campaign, led by the Royal Society for the Protection of Birds (RSPB).
 In 2006, as part of the Save the Albatross Campaign, the RSPB together with Birdlife International launched The Albatross Task Force, made up of a team of dedicated international experts who work side-by-side with fishing crews around the world, showing them simple measures they can take to help save seabirds.
 They are also working closely with governments, encouraging them to better regulate the industry to protect endangered albatrosses and other seabirds from fishing activities.

-The goal of the Albatross Task Force is to educate fishing vessel operators and the fishermen aboard these vessels of the conservation issues resulting from seabird bycatch, inform them of the different mitigating measures available to limit bycatch, and to help them choose the most appropriate solution to use during their fishing activities.
+The goal of the Albatross Task Force is to educate fishing vessel operators and the fishermen aboard these vessels about the conservation issues resulting from seabird bycatch, informing them of the different mitigating measures available to limit bycatch, and to help them choose the most appropriate, sustainable practice for their fishing activities.

-The initiative has been a resounding success, with bycatch of albatrosses and other seabirds at seven of the world’s top seabird bycatch hotspots being reduced significantly.
+The initiative have had resounding success, with bycatch of albatrosses and other seabirds at seven of the world’s top seabird bycatch hotspots being reduced significantly.

 Friend of the Sea encourages seafood companies who financially benefit from fisheries that are putting albatrosses and other seabirds at risk of extinction to engage at implementing albatross bycatch reduction methods.